ooddle

 Every day ooddle asks the patient to notice three things.
 Their stress, their energy, and their sleep satisfaction.
 Five seconds, three sliders.
 That tiny act of paying attention becomes the loop.
 The patient sees their own state reflected back, and that visibility changes behavior in a way that prescriptive advice rarely does.

-The five actions are drawn from across five wellness pillars, so on any given day a patient is getting a balanced rotation, not a single-protocol push.
+The two daily actions are drawn from across five wellness pillars, so over the course of a week a patient is getting a balanced rotation, not a single-protocol push.
 The system uses an ooddle wellness score (OWS) to give the patient one visible number that reflects how consistently they are showing up for themselves.
 Trends are more useful than absolutes.
 A patient watching their own OWS climb from 58 to 72 across six weeks tends to notice something an external lecture never communicated.

 The five wellness pillars

-ooddle delivers five actions per day, one per pillar, personalized to the goals the patient picked.
+ooddle delivers two focused actions per day, drawn from five pillars and personalized to the goals the patient picked.

 • Metabolic.
 Nutrition and energy.
 Simple, sustainable food behaviors.
 No restriction protocols, no calorie targets.